Symphonic poem: Background

 The first use of the German term Tondichtung (tone poem) appears to have been by Carl Loewe, applied not to an orchestral work but to his piece for piano solo, Mazeppa, Op.
 27 (1828), based on the poem of that name by Lord Byron, and written twelve years before Liszt treated the same subject orchestrally.

 The musicologist Mark Bonds suggests that in the second quarter of the 19th century, the future of the symphonic genre seemed uncertain.
 While many composers continued to write symphonies during the 1820s and '30s, "there were a growing sense that these works were aesthetically far inferior to Beethoven's....
-The real question was not so much whether symphonies could still be written, but whether the genre could continue to flourish and grow".
+The real question was not so much whether symphonies could still be written, but whether the genre could continue to flourish and grow."
 Felix Mendelssohn, Robert Schumann and Niels Gade achieved successes with their symphonies, putting at least a temporary stop to the debate as to whether the genre was dead.
 Nevertheless, composers began to explore the "more compact form" of the concert overture "...as a vehicle within which to blend musical, narrative and pictoral ideas."
 Examples included Mendelssohn's overtures A Midsummer Night's Dream (1826) and The Hebrides (1830).

 Between 1845 and 1847, the Belgian composer César Franck wrote an orchestral piece based on Victor Hugo's poem Ce qu'on entend sur la montagne.
 The work exhibits characteristics of a symphonic poem, and some musicologists, such as Norman Demuth and Julien Tiersot, consider it the first of its genre, preceding Liszt's compositions.
 However, Franck did not publish or perform his piece; neither did he set about defining the genre.
 Liszt's determination to explore and promote the symphonic poem gained him recognition as the genre's inventor.
+The idea of the symphonic poem, was a new musical concept for Liszt.
+He wanted a new way to engage the audience.
+The symphonic poem invented by Liszt had the main theme heard at the start of the piece, then develop through thematic transformation, never leaving behind musical coherence.